Do Credit Analysts Matter? The Effect of Analysts on Ratings, Prices, and Corporate Decisions

 University of North Carolina Kenan-Flagler Business School

-We show that the identity of the credit analysts covering a firm significantly affects the firm’s credit rating, comparing ratings for the same firm at the same time across agencies.
-Analyst biases carry through to spreads on firms’ outstanding debt and yields on new public debt issues.
-Firms covered by more pessimistic analysts issue less debt, lean more on cash and equity financing, and experience slower revenue growth.
-We also identify specific traits that predict rating quality.
+How do market prices become distorted?
+We find evidence of systematic optimism and pessimism among credit analysts, comparing credit ratings for the same firm at the same time across rating agencies.
+These biases carry through to spreads on firms’ outstanding debt and yields on new public debt issues.
+They also negatively predict future changes in credit spreads, consistent with mispricing.
+These inefficiencies in turn affect corporate policies: firms covered by more pessimistic analysts issue less debt, lean more on equity financing, and experience slower revenue growth.
+We also identify specific analyst traits that predict rating quality.
 MBAs provide less optimistic and more accurate ratings; however, optimism increases and accuracy decreases with tenure covering the firm, particularly among information-sensitive firms.
+Our analysis uncovers a novel mechanism through which debt prices become distorted and demonstrates its effect on real corporate decisions.

 JEL Classification: G24, G32, G02, G12working papers series